-- 6.7.1.1 It is the responsibility of each Chronicler and Web Minister to ensure that they have permission to publish the items in their newsletter or on their website. - 6.7.1.1.1 Use of the Release Forms available on the Kingdom Chronicler's website and/or the Society Chronicler's website will be utilized. - 6.7.1.1.2 Any release forms obtained will be filled out completely, and correctly and must be signed.
+- 6.7.1.1 It is the responsibility of each Chronicler and Web Minister to ensure that they have permission to publish the items in their newsletter or on their website.
+Use of the Release forms available on the Chronicler's website and/or the Society Chronicler's website will be utilized.
+Any release forms obtained will be filled out completely and correctly and must be signed.
+Electronic signatures are acceptable, and copies should be sent to the Release Deputy who will maintain a listing of all forms and provide an online version of the Model Releases, at a minimum, organized by SCA name with no personal information mistreated and added to a searchable database created for all release waivers and warrants. - 6.7.1.1.1 Use of the Release Forms available on the Kingdom Chronicler's website and/or the Society Chronicler's website will be utilized. - 6.7.1.1.2 Any release forms obtained will be filled out completely, and correctly and must be signed.
 Electronic signatures are acceptable - 6.7.1.2 A copy of all release forms are to be sent to the Release Form Deputy who will maintain a listing of all forms and provide an online version of Model Releases at a minimum organized by SCA name with no personal information mistreated. - 6.7.1.3 The Release Deputy shall submit a quarterly report to the Kingdom Chronicler.
-This report shall be on the same schedule as the branch Chroniclers in 6.3.6.2, and will cover such items as How many new Grant Use Forms received, and so forth.

-6.7.2 Atlantian Historian

-- 6.7.2.1 The Atlantian Historian shall maintain a copy of all the publications generated within the Kingdom of Atlantia for posterity electronically, and in hard copy if possible, working with the Web Minister to archive electronic copies of newsletters for easy access in the future. - 6.7.2.2 The Atlantian Historian shall maintain a web page with the history of the Kingdom of Atlantia. - 6.7.2.3 The Atlantian Historian shall submit an annual report to the Kingdom Chronicler. - 6.7.2.3.1 The Kingdom Chronicler will publish this report in the Acorn. - 6.7.2.3.2 The Kingdom Historian shall post the report on the Kingdom History web page. - 6.7.2.3.3 This report is due to the Kingdom Chronicler on 01-Feb each year, and will cover the activities of the office for the preceding year being a chronological listing of major events that occurred during the year.
-Examples of information that would be noted are: - Dates of the Crown Tourneys and the names of the fighters (and their consorts) who were in the final round.
-Annotate who eventually won - Coronation dates - Dates of the Curia Regis - Changes in a branch's status (Shire elevation to Barony, etcetera) - Creation of new branches, suspension and/or dissolution of a branch - Dates of Baronial Investitures and the names of the new Baronage - Dates of those events where competitions for the Kingdom Notables were held, and the name of the new Notable - Dates of the turnovers of the Great Officers
+This report shall be on the same schedule as the branch Chroniclers and will cover such items as how many new Grant Use Forms received, and so forth. - 6.7.2 Atlantian Historian - 6.7.2.1 The Atlantian Historian shall maintain a copy of all the publications generated within the Kingdom of Atlantia for posterity electronically, and in hard copy if possible, working with the Web Minister to archive electronic copies of newsletters for easy access in the future. - 6.7.2.2 The Atlantian Historian shall maintain a web page with the history of the Kingdom of Atlantia. - 6.7.2.3 The Atlantian Historian shall submit an annual report to the Kingdom Chronicler. - 6.7.2.3.1 The Kingdom Chronicler will publish this report in the Acorn. - 6.7.2.3.2 The Kingdom Historian shall post the report on the Kingdom History web page. - 6.7.2.3.3 This report is due to the Kingdom Chronicler on 01-Feb each year and will cover the activities of the office for the preceding year being a chronological listing of major events that occurred during the year.
+Examples of information that would be noted are:

-• Any other significant event should be recorded as well
+- Dates of the Crown Tourneys and the names of the fighters (and their consorts) who were in the final round.
+Annotate who eventually won - Coronation dates - Dates of the Curia Regis - Changes in a branch's status (Shire elevation to Barony, etcetera) - Creation of new branches, suspension and/or dissolution of a branch - Dates of Baronial Investitures and the names of the new Baron/Baroness - Dates of those events where competitions for the Kingdom Notables were held, and the name of the new Notable - Dates of the turnovers of the Great Officers - Any other significant event should be recorded as well